Department of Labor Logo United States Department of Labor

 • (404) 893-4220

-Fatal work injuries totaled 194 in 2017 for Georgia, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Janet S. Rankin noted that the number of work-related fatalities in Georgia was up from 171 in the previous year.
+Fatal work injuries totaled 193 in 2020 for Georgia, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Janet S. Rankin noted that the number of work-related fatalities in Georgia was down from the previous year.
+(See chart 1.)
 Fatal occupational injuries in the state have ranged from a high of 249 in 1994 to a low of 101 in 2012.
-(See chart 1.)

-Nationwide, a total of 5,147 fatal work injuries were recorded in 2017, down slightly from the 5,190 fatal injuries reported in 2016, according to results from the Census of Fatal Occupational Injuries (CFOI) program.
+Nationwide, a total of 4,764 fatal work injuries were recorded in 2020, an 11-percent decrease from 5,333 in 2020, according to the results from the Census of Fatal Occupational Injuries (CFOI).
+The 4,764 fatal occupational injuries in 2020 represents the lowest annual number since 2013.

 Industry

-The private transportation and warehousing sector had the largest number of fatalities in Georgia with 39, little changed from the previous year.
+The private transportation and warehousing industry sector had the highest number of fatalities in Georgia with 39, up from 25 in the previous year.
 (See table 2.)
-General freight trucking accounted for 18, or 46 percent, of the fatal injuries in this industry.
+Transportation incidents resulted in 32 of the 39 fatalities in the industry.
+The truck transportation subsector accounted for 30, or 77 percent, of fatal workplace injuries in the transportation and warehousing industry.

 Occupation